Dzifa Gomashie: 2024 General Election

 In May 2023, she contested the National Democratic Congress (Ghana) primaries and won with 1,545 votes to retain parliamentary candidacy of the NDC.

 In the December 2024 elections, she was re-elected as the Member of Parliament for the Ketu South constituency, winning her second consecutive term.
 She received 78,902 votes, accounting for 92.9% of the total votes cast.
 This result reflected significant support from the constituency.

 In January 2025, She was appointed by the President to be the Minister of Tourism, Culture and Creative Arts.

 Appearing before the Appointments Committee of Parliament, Dzifa Gomashie lamented the inadequate infrastructure needed to meet both domestic and international demand of the tourism industry.

+As Minister for Tourism, Culture and Creative Arts, Gomashie called for an investigation by the Attorney-General into alleged procurement breaches and audit discrepancies involving GH¢33 million in the tourism sector on 21 May 2026.
+She also raised concerns about the condition of Ghana’s forts and castles, warning that some sites risked losing their UNESCO World Heritage status, and reiterated government efforts to revive the Marine Drive tourism project.

 Committees

 Gomashie is a member of the Poverty Reduction Strategy Committee and also a member of the Trade, Industry and Tourism Committee.